Assistant Attorney General - Government Representation - Workers’ Compensation - Chicago

 An Assistant Attorney General in the Workers’ Compensation Bureau investigates and handles a large number of cases.
 Assistant Attorneys General investigate workers’ compensation claims and appear in front of the Illinois Workers’ Compensation Commission.
 Assistant Attorneys General draft and respond to motions, manage settlements, and represent the State of Illinois in all hearings.

 Candidates must be licensed in Illinois at the time of application.
 Candidates must either have 2 years of general litigation experience or at least 1 year of experience in the workers’ compensation field.
 Newly licensed attorneys will not be considered.
 Experience with personal injury cases a plus.

-To ensure full consideration, please send cover letter with resume to:
+To ensure full consideration, please send resume with references and writing sample to:

 An Equal Opportunity Employer

 The Illinois Attorney General's Office is an equal opportunity employer.
 The Office considers applicants without regard to race, color, religion, sex, national origin, sexual orientation, age, marital or veteran status, or the presence of a non-job-related medical condition or disability.